mccurcio/mccurcio.github.io/_posts/data_science/2022-07-06-journalism-ds.md

 *Why* is your work important?

-For the Data Journalist, Claire Miller, there are a number of areas that might make a good data story:
+For the Data Journalist, Claire Miller, there are a number of areas that can make a good data story:

 - Big, bigger, biggest (or small, smaller, smallest)
 - Fastest growing, stalling, or being left behind